I warn you, if you bore me, I shall take my revenge.

 Sole Chamfers

-You also need to cut chamfers on the two edges at the right and left sides (long direction) of your plane’s sole.
+If your plane doesn’t already have them, you will need to cut chamfers on the two edges at the right and left sides (long direction) of your plane’s sole.
 These chamfers have two purposes.
 First, to prevent the edges of the sole from chipping.
 Second, to make a small gap for your fingers to grip when lifting up the plane.

 In addition, wood removed from the sole by cutting overly-large chamfers reduces the bearing area of wood on the surface being planed accelerating wear on the sole.
 Keep these chamfers narrow at 2~4mm and a max angle measured from the sole of 25~29˚ More than this is unnecessary and possibly harmful.